katiarp/Amazon_Vine_Analysis/README.md

 ## Summary
 The analysis highlights that it is unlikely that there was a positivity bias in this specific dataset.
-Approximately 18% of the reviews in the paid vine program were five-star reviews; this suggests that people participating in the program are most likely keeping their reviews honest and unbiased.
+Approximately 18% of the reviews in the paid vine program were five-star reviews; this suggests that people participating in the program are keeping their reviews honest and unbiased.
 In contrast, there might be some positivity bias in the unpaid vine reviews since five-star reviews were more than 50%.

 I also applied some descriptive statistics on the paid and unpaid vine to gain more insights.
 ![Image_name](Resources/summary_statistics.png)